-Dana Dinerman was 34 when she was diagnosed with an aggressive and relatively late stage of breast cancer that has come back just as often as she’d battled it.
+At the age of 34, Dana Dinerman was diagnosed with an aggressive and relatively late stage of breast cancer that has come back just as often as she'd battled it.
 While she became terribly depressed when she was first diagnosed, she realized she needed to embrace her life and enjoy the time she has.
-Seven years into her journey, she’s still alive and embracing life, and she considers herself a “thriver” as much as a survivor.
+Seven years into her journey, she's still alive and embracing life, and she considers herself a "thriver" as much as a survivor.

 "Don't forget to care of your body while you're treating your cancer."

 Mike Smith's prostate cancer was curable, and that's what he focused on.
 That's how he discovered SpaceOAR (the OAR part refers to "organ at risk")—a temporary injectable gel that protects the surrounding tissues of men undergoing prostate radiation.
 "Having SpaceOAR reminded me of the Chicago Bears wearing shoulder pads—just added protection and insurance," jokes the Bears fan.
 Here's what doctors haven't told you about prostate cancer.